Ventura Move-Away Lawyers

 After a separation or divorce, it is not unusual for one of the involved parties to move away.
 Whether searching for cheaper rent, pursuing a new job, or even simply relocating closer to the support of extended family, the move raises difficult decisions.
 Deciding where the children should live and the best way to preserve a relationship with the other parent is emotionally and logistically trying.

 Do you have questions about your custody case?
-Set up a free, in-person consultation with our Ventura family law attorneys today at (805) 804-9100.
+Set up a free, in-person consultation with our attorneys today at (805) 804-9100.
+We serve Los Angeles County, Ventura County, Santa Barbara County, and all of Southern California.

 Prior Custody Decisions